summerswu/Freshman-Tech-Internships/README.md

 # Freshman-Tech-Internships

-A compilation of established fresman internship programs from the US and Canada
+A compilation of established fresman internship programs from the US and Canada, these are ordererd in no particular order given the low amount of internships available, a more comprehensive excel list of tech internships with their respective application deadline, year level requried, and links will be updated at a later date

 ### If you don't have US citizenship, the chances of you getting one of the US internship will be dimimished,but don't be discouraged and shoot your shot